When and Where Do Hurricanes Likely Occur?

 Do you know what to do if you have an ice dam?

-Removing an ice dam as soon as it is found is vital to helping prevent damage to your property and can be done using heated cables, a roof shovel, or calcium chloride ice melt.
+Removing an ice dam is vital to helping prevent damage to your property and can be done using heated cables, a roof shovel, or calcium chloride ice melt.
 If winter weather causes water damage to your property, we’re here to help.
 Call us at SERVPRO of North Tampa/Magdalene; we’re available 24/7, ready to restore to preloss condition.

 Freezing Temperatures can mean Freezing Pipes.
 What can you do?